torvalds/linux/Documentation/networking/device_drivers/ethernet/3com/vortex.rst

 	 /etc/rc.d/init.d/syslog restart

-     (The above may vary, depending upon which Linux distribution you use).
+     (The above may vary, depending upon which GNU/Linux distribution you use).

     - If your problem is reproducible then that's great.
 Try the
       following: